 To address these issues, the Commissioner established a Religious Freedom Roundtable.
-The Roundtable provides an opportunity for representatives of religious communities and other interested community representatives to have a respectful and trusting discussion about how religious freedom can be advanced in contemporary Australia while recognising the pluralistic nature of Australian society.
+The Roundtable provided an opportunity for representatives of religious communities and other interested community representatives to have a respectful and trusting discussion about how religious freedom can be advanced in contemporary Australia while recognising the pluralistic nature of Australian society.

 - Government laws and regulations that limit the right to religious freedom.

 - Preserving religious freedom when an organisation receives taxpayer’s money to provide a public service.

 - Balancing the right to religious freedom and equality before the law – what are the areas of shared agreement?

 - Developing mechanisms to support religious inclusion and social cohesion.

 The Commission received more than 100 submissions.
 These submissions informed the drafting of the Statement of purpose and Guiding principles and the Religious Freedom Roundtable – Issues Paper, that guided subsequent Roundtable meeting discussions.

 - Statement of purpose and Guiding principles – available here in PDF or Word

 - Religious Freedom Roundtable – Issues Paper – available here in PDF or Word